-Located on the south side of Barnstable, Centerville was originally named Chequaquet (meaning "pleasant harbor").
-Located on Pine Street is the St. Francis Xavier cemetery, which is the final resting place for Eunice Kennedy Shriver and her husband Sargent Shriver.
+Centerville, originally named Chequaquet meaning "pleasant harbor", is located on the south side of Barnstable.
+On Pine Street is the St. Francis Xavier cemetery, which is the final resting place for Eunice Kennedy Shriver and her husband Sargent Shriver.
 The American composer Amy Beach frequently summered in Centerville during the 1920s and 1930s.The village of Centerville, along Main Street, is one of the town's most intact traditional New England settings.
 The one and one- half mile stretch of Main Street and Old Stage Road, located south of Route 28 features 1800's sea captains' homes fronting on Main Street and are listed in the State and National Registers of Historic Places.Also on the National Register of Historic Places is the 1871 tabernacle, located in the Craigville Retreat Center (39 Propect Avenue) where you will also see a neighborhood of early 20th century cottages with gingerbread trim.
 Centerville Beach (997 Criagville Beach Road), a long, wide beach on Nantucket Sound is a favorite of teens and college students, but appeals to all ages.

 Centerville Civic Association